forem/forem/docs/self-hosting.md

-We aren't quite ready for mainstream adoption of our platform, [Forem](https://forem.com), but that hasn't stopped some adventurous developers from starting up new communities.
+We aren't quite ready for mainstream adoption of our platform, [Forem](https://forem.com), but that hasn't stopped some adventurous developers from standing up new communities.

 This page is designed to serve as an FAQ and a checklist of considerations that are relevant to the goal of eventually hosting your own version of our community